develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 However, the task of going through all steps would be just too enormous for a brute-force search algorithm, but very doable for a *Q-learning like* approach.
-And not only for the mouse in the maze, also for soccer coach when...
+And not only for the mouse in the maze, also for a soccer coach when...

 ### Building a Soccer Team

-A coach wants to build up a "dream-team" by starting from zero and expanding his team player by player.
+A coach wants to build up a "dream team" by starting from zero and expanding his team player by player.
 After adding each player, he stops to think who would be the best addition for the currently existing selection of players.
 Mathematically, adding those who have the best scores would create the dream team that always wins.
-But in reality, Theo plays miserably when Tim is in the team (maybe because Tim married his ex-girlfriend?) and Jack plays way better with his identical twin Joe and so on.
+But in reality, Theo plays miserably when Tim is in the team (maybe because Tim married his ex-girlfriend?) and Jack plays way better with his identical twin Joe on board and so on.
 For this reason, to find the best team you would might want to occasionally try to add someone to the team that is not the best option measured by plain score.
 There might be hidden synergies!